 The Education Workforce Council (EWC) is the independent regulator in Wales for teachers in maintained schools, Further Education teachers and learning support staff in school and FE settings, as well as youth workers and people involved in work-based learning.

-All teachers have ‘around the clock’ access to the support provided by the Education Support Partnership.
-ESP supports all teachers at any stage of their career as well as their families and dependents.
+All teachers have ‘around the clock’ access to the support provided by Education Support.
+ES supports all staff at any stage of their career as well as their families and dependents.
 It offers a range of services including coaching, counselling, financial advice, availability of grants and signposting to other supportive organisations.

 The Welsh Government continues to provide advice to schools and supply agencies, on who can work as supply teachers for absence cover and to promote the issue of safeguarding within this context, highlighting its importance and relevance.
 Employing and supporting supply teachers in a school environment offers advice to supply teachers, schools and supply agencies.

 Following the Supply Model Taskforce review the Supply Cluster Model was established to provide schools with an alternative way of recruiting supply cover and to improve the way supply teachers support schools. £2.7m was made available to 15 local authorities to create new supply teacher arrangements by employing supernumerary teachers to work across clusters of schools, covering teacher absence and supporting wider school improvements and learner outcomes.
 The pilot project ran during the 2018 to 2019 and 2019 to 2020 academic years and concluded in July 2020.